The way that the MOT test works in England, Scotland and Wales changed on Sunday 20 May 2018.

 - finds evidence that the DPF has been tampered with

-3. Some new things will be included in the MOT
+3. Some new things are included in the MOT

-Some new items will be tested during the MOT.
+Some new items are tested during the MOT.

 They include checking: